teeworlds/documentation/hacking.md

 #### IRC

-We have one development channel on [QuakeNET](http://www.quakenet.org/) called #teeworlds-dev where a lot of chatter is going on.
+We have one development channel on [QuakeNET](http://www.quakenet.org/) called #teeworlds where a lot of chatter is going on.